GeorgePearse/streamlit-html-parser/README.md

 - [ ] Renders the html (if that's easy with Streamlit)
 - [ ] Enables you to navigate the HTML tree while seeing the remaining HTMl
 - [ ] Enables you to search for freetext and get the needed tags to systematically retrieve it.

+Where to publish
+- [ ] "The Jump Digital" Medium Page.